tdinh-503/assignment4/README.md

 Your code should confirm that the number of collisions, counted by the function you wrote for part #1, should reduce.

 The lowest number of possible collisions for 11 elements, and 8 slots is 3.
-If you get the collisions down to 3, you will recieve full points.
-For each collision above that, you will lose 4 points.
-Be creative with your hash_functions!!!
+To get full credit, the number of collisions should be less than 6 (so 5 or fewer) Be creative with your hash_functions!!!

 Note that both hash functions are passed to the hash_table code as a pointer to a function.
 Both functions are defined within hash_table.c, but only the second one is to be modified.